nayanex/deploying-web-server-in-azure/README.md

 * IP address assignment can be dynamic or static.A dynamic IP address gives us a public IP when the VM is started and is less expensive than a static IP address. you would want to use a static IP address when you want to map a certificate to an IP address or when we have a custom domain name for our IP

-### NETWORK SECURITY GROUPS

-* Rules to define what traffic can flow in and out of VMs.

-* Associated to virtual network subnets

 ## CIDR ip address subnet

 https://www.freecodecamp.org/news/subnet-cheat-sheet-24-subnet-mask-30-26-27-29-and-other-ip-address-cidr-network-references/#:~:text=CIDR%20notation%20is%20really%20just,the%20subnet%20mask%20255.255.255.0%20.